sed-pro-inria/tools-training/1-vers/git.md

 Two remarks are due here:

 1. The example we have jsut seen to understand why the staging area is useful is quite artificial.
-It is however rather imortant, because the situation it describes can happen quite a lot inpractice.
-For instance, one fixes typos while adding a feature to a program.
-The new feature and tye typo fixups could or sure be commited together, but doing two distinct ommits is considered better practice because it gives a cleaner history.
+It is however rather imortant, because the situation it describes can happen quite a lot in practice.
+For instance, suppose that while adding a feature to a program one discovers typos in the existing code.
+The new feature and the typo fixups could for sure be commited together, but doing two distinct commits is considered better practice because it gives a cleaner history (In particular, should the feature be removed later, that could be achieved without loosing the typo fixups.)

 In such a situation, the -p flag to the add command turns out to be especially useful.
-Moreover, since the changes happenmost of the time in different hunks, it will be easier to use the interactive **add** in sch situations tan in the one above, since it will not require any manual hunk edition as before.
+Moreover, since the changes happen most of the time in different hunks (regions), it will be easier to use the interactive **add** in such situations than in the one above, since it will not require any manual hunk edition as before.

 2. The three areas that have just been introduced (working copy, staging area and commit database) are of crucial importance.
 Indeed,